adilw893/education/markdown/markdown-cheat-sheet.md

 ```

 ### Footnote
+AJD - not supported by GFM?

 Here's a sentence with a footnote. [^1]

 [^1]: This is the footnote.

 ### Heading ID
+AJD - not supported by GFM?

 ### My Great Heading {#custom-id}

 ### Definition List
+AJD - not supported by GFM?

 term
 : definition